 7 March 2023, 14h CET – Deadline pre-proposals

 4 July 2023 – Deadline for full proposals

 Please contact the call secretariat if you have any questions about the call: JPI.AMR@ncn.gov.pl

 Information & application

-- Applicants from LDC countries: Sida can support participation of researchers from low income countries in sub-Saharan Africa, and other sub-Saharan African countries where Sweden has bilateral development cooperation.
+- Applicants from LDC countries: Sida can support the participation of researchers from low-income countries in sub-Saharan Africa, and other sub-Saharan African countries where Sweden has bilateral development cooperation.
 General Conditions applicable to Grants from Sida to NGO:s, regarding project/programme support and core support (pdf 0,2 MB)

 Webinar for applicants

-A live webinar for applicants was organised on the 24th of January 2023.
+A live webinar for applicants was held on the 24th of January 2023.
 This webinar presented the call and the partner search tool.
 Representatives from funders participating in the call answered questions live.

 Partner Search Tool